 Your First Year

-During their first year in CEHS at UNL, new faculty will be engaged in a yearlong program to promote their success within the academy.
+During the first year in CEHS at UNL, you will be engaged in a yearlong program to promote your success within the academy.

 - Establishing and understanding the academic community